ibrahimAyyoub/Curling-Gam/README.md

    - Css3
    - Sockets IO
 # Testing/Deployment

-- A link to a hosted version : https://ibrahimayyoub.com/WebEngineer/index.html
-- Note!
-If for anyreason the hosted version isn't working, clone the repository and launch the index.html, it should be working just as fine.

 - Download "Curling" folder and unzip.
 - Navigate to folder in terminal.
 - Type the following, "npm install", in order to successfully install all libraries used(I only used socket io)